Luca96/face-clustering/README.md

 From a given cluster, we **summarize** it by:

-* An **Attribute-occurrence chart**: for every attribute, it shows how many times it occurs.
+* **Attribute-occurrence chart**: for every attribute, it shows how many times it occurs.
 This is useful to: (1) spot *noisy-attributes*: the ones with low occurrence frequency, and (2) understand the quality of the cluster by analyzing the distribution of the attributes.
-* An **Eigenface:** it's able to synthesize the prominent attributes (the ones with the greater frequency) at a visual level.
+* **Eigenface:** it's able to synthesize the prominent attributes (the ones with the greater frequency) at a visual level.
 A cluster's eigenface carries two type of information at the same time.
 It shows what are the principal (more common) attributes within that cluster, and implicitly their occurrence frequency (an eigenface vary according to the frequency of attributes).

 ![blonde_cluster](images/blonde_cluster.png)